p768lwy3/LSTM_stock_prediction/README.md

                              and plot a prediction curve'
 ```
 ## Disclaimer: </br>
-This is just For learning purposes and reference only.
+This is just for learning purposes and reference only.
 I shall not be responsible or liable for any loss of any kind incurred as a result of the use of the program.